flipperdevices/flipperzero-firmware/README.md

 Heavy lifting (NMEA parsing) provided by [minmea].

+## Usage

+This is a single-screen app, and a few interactions are provided via the hardware buttons:

+- Long press the up button to change the **baud rate**.
+The default baud rate is 9600, but 19200, 38400, 57600, and 115200 baud are also supported.
+- Long press the right button to change **speed units** from knots to kilometers per hour.
+- Press the OK button to set the **backlight** to always on mode.
+Press it again to disable.
+- Long press the back button to **exit** the app.

 ## Hardware Setup

 Connect the GPS module to power and the USART using GPIO pins 9 (3.3V), 11